 Who takes UMD Seminar?

-The short answer: most new students!
-UMD Seminar is required of students in the following UMD colleges:
+UMD Seminar is a requirement for students in the following UMD colleges:

 - Labovitz School of Business and Economics